- Uploading Full Albums on YouTube: Yahtuber.com -

 Part III has fantastic melodies and soundscapes.
 Great project.

-Yahunatan is an electronic musician.
+Yahunatan is a secluded, electronic musician.
 For Yah's glory.

 All music here is free to listen!

 Over 30 Albums Since 2003.
 SoundClick Veteran for 12 Years (2007 - 2019).

 Yahunatan: A Music History (2017)

 Yahunatan's Page on Soundcloud

 Swordfire.com - Video Series on the Father's Script

 Jedihood.com - Discover the Origin of the Jedi Persona

 Arturia V6, V5, and V4 Collections, Omnisphere 2, Keyscape (Full Edition), Philharmonik Miroslav (Original),